Lindsay Bernard Hall

 Lindsay Bernard Hall (28 December 1859 – 14 February 1935) was an English-born Australian artist, teacher and art gallery director.

 Early life and career

-Hall was born at Garston, Liverpool, England, the son of a broker of the same family as Captain Basil Hall, writer of books of travel; his maternal grandfather was conductor J. Z. Herrmann.
-Hall was educated at Cheltenham College and grew up in an atmosphere of culture.
+Hall was born at Garston, Liverpool, England.
+Hall was educated at Cheltenham College.
 He studied painting at the South Kensington School of Art, Antwerp and Munich, and worked for several years in London.

-He exhibited at the Royal Academy and was one of the original members of the New English Art Club.
+He was one of the original members of the New English Art Club.
 He exhibited with the club in 1886 and 1887, along with Clausen, Sargent, Gotch, Kennington and others.

 On the death of George Frederick Folingsby in 1891, he was appointed director of the National Gallery of Victoria and master of the School of Arts in Melbourne.
 He began his duties in March 1892.
 Hall married Elsinore Mary Shuter on 18 December 1894, however she died in 1901.
-He held the position at the Gallery for 43 years and many of the well-known painters of Australia were trained by him in the National Gallery of Victoria Art School.

-Hall also acted as adviser to the trustees for purchases for the gallery and art museum, and when the munificent bequest of Alfred Felton was received in 1904 his responsibilities were much increased.
-In 1905 Hall went to England to make purchases under the bequest.
-After his return he was expected to advise on everything submitted that might find a place in an art museum and, although he never claimed to be an expert in all these things, he supplemented his knowledge with hard reading and made relatively few mistakes.